codingnninja/DevRel-How-to-sell-to-developers/README.md

 Whatever content you create, be it docs, presentation, tutorial or something else should educate developers in three ways:

-Educate them about the subject matter of your content in ways that satisfy their biases.
-For example, if your content is about teaching people how to debug efficiently, make sure it achieves that purpose without leaving any major biases untouched.
+Educate them about the subject matter of your content in ways that satisfy their desires and biases.
+For example, if your content is about teaching people how to debug efficiently, make sure it achieves that purpose without leaving any major desires or biases untouched.

 Clear doubt and fear of your audience by demonstrating your products in ways that make their fear and doubt obviously unnecessary.
 If a tutorial is focused on using your products, make sure you subtly clear doubt and fear of your audience about using your products.